andrewhill157/personal-website/draft_posts/2019-4-23-dimensionality-reduction-for-scatac-data.md

 All plots are colored by the original LSI logTF cluster assignments using windows as features.
 Both SnapATAC and our logTF version of LSI seem to perform quite well at reduced depth.
 While the plots above look very consistent, there is a slight decrease in the number of clusters called by Seurat for all approaches with downsampling using a consistent resolution parameter (although using a higher resolution paramter would probably enable similar groupings, which is great).

 When examining clustering results on each dataset/method independently, logTF LSI has 16, 16, and 11 clusters called at this resolution with decreasing depth (8, 7, and 4 without log scaling).
 For SnapATAC the number of clusters called has 15, 15, and 13.
-Therefore, it seems like at least the last downsampling has some deterimental effect in this case for all techniques although I can't rule out the possibility that choosing a slightly different site-level filtering strategy might make a difference here.
+Therefore, it seems like at least the last downsampling has some deterimental effect in this case for all techniques although I can't rule out the possibility that choosing a slightly different site-level filtering strategy might make a difference here or that the use of cluster counts here is not slightly misleading in some way (vs. some other more quantitative metric).

 At least at this first level of clustering, they seem to perform fairly equitably.
 It's possible that one of the two might perform better in an iterative context or other contexts in which there are less obvious differences between cells.
 In poking around so far, I haven't found a case where one clearly outperforms the other, but I plan to continue to compare the two on other datasets we're working with and would be very interested if someone does find good examples.

 ## Conclusions
-There are many possible ways in which to reduce the dimensionality of scATAC-seq data and hopefully this serves as a useful review and test of different methods as they stand currently.
+There are many possible ways in which to reduce the dimensionality of scATAC-seq data and hopefully this serves as a useful review and test of several different methods.
 I've also shown that even within one class of method (LSI/LSA) simple differences in normalization procedures can make a big difference.
 Future papers should be careful to document the exact method used (e.g. the equations used for TF-IDF rather than just stating that LSI/LSA was used).
 My own personal opinion is that our slightly modified version of LSI/LSA, the Jaccard index based method in SnapATAC, and cisTopic all seem to work quite well even on very sparse datasets.
-LSI/LSI and SnapATAC have the advantage of being much faster, with cisTopic taking many hours to run on even fairly modestly sized datasets.
-However, as mentioned above LDA has the added benefit of better interpretability given it is probabalistic and cisTopic as a package also has many other nice features independent of dimensionality reduction.
-While more exploration should be done to assess performance of these different methods in different contexts, my experience with these methods has been very encouraging.
-Furthermore, the potential for using windows with LSI/LSA and SnapATAC, rather than peaks,as features opens up the possibility of common feature sets for scATAC-seq data (given that a particular convention became commonplace...).
+LSI/LSI and SnapATAC have the advantage of being much faster, with cisTopic taking many hours to run on even fairly modestly sized datasets (as also noted in [Fang, et al. (bioRxiv 2019)](https://www.biorxiv.org/content/biorxiv/early/2019/04/22/615179.full.pdf)).
+However, as mentioned above, LDA/PLSI/PLSA have the added benefit of better interpretability given it is probabalistic and cisTopic as a package also has many other nice features independent of dimensionality reduction.
+While others should explore for themselves to assess performance of these methods in different contexts, my experience so far has been very encouraging.
+Furthermore, the potential for using windows with LSI/LSA and SnapATAC, rather than peaks,as features opens up the possibility of common feature sets for scATAC-seq data within the same reference geneome, although I plan to do some more exploration in this area.

+I would be interested in hearing thoughts from others on this, but it seems like reporting some combination of the following could be quite useful for future studies using scATAC (or other similar measurements):
+- BAM files with cell IDs already at the start of the read name or [following the typical BAM tag conventions](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/output/bam).
+- Something resembling the [10x genomics' fragments file](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/output/fragments), which represents a more compact representation of relevant data from BAM files.
+- A 5kb window matrix as it could then easily be compressed to coarser window sizes if needed without going back to either of the above files.

 ## Note about SnapTools/SnapATAC
 Dimensionality reduction is just a very small portion of what SnapTools and SnapATAC accomplish.
-During the writing of this blog post I have gotten to explore both and think that they are both extremely useful tools and would encourage you to check them out.
+During the writing of this blog post I have gotten to explore both and think that they are both very useful tools and would encourage you to check them out.
 SnapTools allows for uniform processing of datasets from different technologies.
 SnapATAC leverages *.snap files generated by SnapTools to enable lots of extra utilities like wrappers for peak calling and motif enrichment, producing gene level scores, merging of datasets, extraction of reads for subsets of cells, etc. all from a single file.
 In principle, one could likely accomplish something similar using the [fragments file output by cellranger-atac with 10x genomics data](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/output/fragments).
-This is something I have wanted badly for a long time and am extremely thankful that Rongxin Fang and colleagues have developed these tools and made them broadly available.
+This is something I have wanted badly for a long time and am very thankful that Rongxin Fang and colleagues have developed these tools and made them broadly available.

+## Note about this post
+I wanted to get some of this information out there as I think it is increasingly relevant and don't currently have the time to polish it up more to put together a bioRxiv post.
+If there is sufficient interest (e.g. desire to cite), I would consider taking the time to do so.